Skip to content

 • The next field is for “Room.”
 Fill this in if a specific room is associated with your event.
 The room can be a name, letter, or number—whatever it needs to be.

-• If you select “Virtual” instead of “In-Person,” you can see that you are able to add in “Dial-In Instructions” (for example, adding the dial-in number for Zoom, GoToMeeting, etc.), a “Stream URL” (for example, the URL where users can tune in for a live stream), and a “Stream Embed Code” (if your streaming service supports embedding video, paste the code here and it will automatically be placed in your event landing page).
+• If you select “Virtual” instead of “In-Person,” you can see that you can add in “Dial-In Instructions” (for example, adding the dial-in number for Zoom, GoToMeeting, etc.), a “Stream URL” (for example, the URL where users can tune in for a live stream), and a “Stream Embed Code” (if your streaming service supports embedding video, paste the code here and it will automatically be placed in your event landing page).

 • Finally, you have the option to select a Hybrid Event.
 This means that your event will have both an in-person and a virtual aspect.
 As such, you can add both an event place and dial-in instructions.